-Checks in with Ready Bench Coordinator to get heat sheet and swimmer roster.
+Checks in with Tent Coordinator to get a heat sheet.
 Checks attendance for the age group assigned and writes swimmer ID on the top of the right hand with a sharpie.
 Stays with assigned age group under the ez-up tents, keeping the swimmers from wandering off.
 Gets swimmers to their ready bench on time and in their correct lanes according to the heat sheet.

-- for relays, lines up swimmers in 2 lines, swimmers 1 & 3 in one line (pool side with timers) and swimmers 2 & 4 in another line (pool side with benches).
+- for relays, lines up swimmers in 2 lines, swimmers 1 & 3 in one line (pool side with timers) and swimmers 2 & 4 in another line (pool side opposite timers)

-- swimmers 10 & under start their individual races at the ready bench side.
+- swimmers 10 & under start their individual races opposite the timers.

-- swimmers 11 & over start their individual races on the finishing side (pool side with timers).
+- swimmers 11 & over start their individual races on the pool side with timers

-- individual medley (IM) races start on the finishing side (pool side with timers
+- individual medley races start on the pool side with timers

 - swimmers 6 & under will only swim freestyle and backstroke.

-Notify head coach if any swimmer is missing, no swimmer will swim in that lane.
+Notify head coach if any swimmer is missing.
 Heat Sheets cannot be adjusted.
 If a swimmer shows up but is not on the heat sheet, that swimmer will be allowed to swim in the last heat, in an empty lane.

 Use the Dolphin Wireless timer or manual stopwatch to time swimmers.
-There will be 2 timers per lane.
-The new wireless timers start automatically, but will need to be stopped by volunteer once swimmer reaches the wall.
-The digital timer will need to be started at the starter's signal and will stop the timer when the swimmer reaches the wall and will record swimmer's time on timing sheet after each heat.
+There will be 3 timers per lane.
+The manual timer will need to be started at the starter's signal and will stop the timer when the swimmer reaches the wall and will record swimmer's time on timing sheet after each heat.
 This timing sheet will be handed to the Runner at the end of each event.